hpenacho/solaris-weather-app/README.md

     <img src="/src/assets/readMeFiles/overview.apng">
 </p>

-<h5> This project was conceived and developed with the intention of enhancing my portfolio and putting into practice everything I've learned during University of Helsinki's FullStackOpen course.
+><h5> This project was conceived and developed with the intention of enhancing my portfolio and putting into practice everything I've learned during University of Helsinki's FullStackOpen course.
   </h5>

-  You can find the live version [here](https://hpenacho.github.io/solaris-weather-app/).
+  <p align="center"> You can find the live version  <a href="https://hpenacho.github.io/solaris-weather-app/">here</a>. </p>

 ## Key Features